collapsed-stacks/startups/questions/1299/is-there-a-vat-threshold-for-digital-goods-sold-to-eu-buyers-from-a-us-company.md

 - tagged: `taxes`
 - score: 5

-<p>We're a small US company selling digital course material to a world wide audience.
-We have gotten conflicting advice about whether or not we need to register and collect VAT for EU buyers, even though our amounts for each country amount to just a few sales per month per EU state.</p>
+We're a small US company selling digital course material to a world wide audience.
+We have gotten conflicting advice about whether or not we need to register and collect VAT for EU buyers, even though our amounts for each country amount to just a few sales per month per EU state.

-<p>The overhead of setting up the infrastructure to collect, calculate and report EU VAT seems heavy compared to the number of sales we have.
-I have a hard time seeing it as even worth selling to EU buyers.</p>
+The overhead of setting up the infrastructure to collect, calculate and report EU VAT seems heavy compared to the number of sales we have.
+I have a hard time seeing it as even worth selling to EU buyers.

 ## Answer 3259